marlon360/rki-covid-api/docs/endpoints/vaccinations.md

 `vaccinated` Number of people who got the first of two vaccinations.

-`vacciantion.biontech` Number of people who were vaccinated with BioNTech
+`vaccination.biontech` Number of people who were vaccinated with BioNTech

-`vacciantion.moderna` Number of people who were vaccinated with Moderna
+`vaccination.moderna` Number of people who were vaccinated with Moderna

-`vacciantion.astraZeneca` Number of people who were vaccinated with AstraZeneca
+`vaccination.astraZeneca` Number of people who were vaccinated with AstraZeneca

 `delta` New first vaccination compared to yesterday